 XML makes it possible to store content in a standardized format that can be converted to a variety of output media using a broad choice of technologies.
 Most of these technologies build on related W3C standards with both commercial and open source tools support.
 XSLT lets you define a transformation of a set of documents into a particular format, so that three XSLT stylesheets could create published products from the same content for three different media.
 The XQuery language lets you pull subsets of XML content from huge repositories, so that XML databases that support XQuery can (among other things) provide dynamic publications customized for different customers.

-Because the "Hands-on Introduction to XML" course will provide introductory material on XSLT and XQuery, classes in this course will focus on helping existing XSLT and/or XQuery developers get the most out of their code and their development time.
+Because the "Hands-on Introduction to XML" course provides introductory material on XSLT and XQuery, classes in this course are more advanced and focus on helping existing XSLT and/or XQuery developers get the most out of their code and their development time.

 - Querying XML Databases with XQuery

 Taught by Adam Retter.

 This class will provide an overview of the capabilities and use cases of XML databases, examining some of the database products that support XML and how they are being used.
 It will then cover the role of XQuery among other XML technologies in the querying of XML databases.